Deputy fatally hits pedestrian in accident, south of EG

-A Sacramento County sheriff’s deputy on Oct.
-28 accidentally struck a pedestrian with his or her patrol car on a rural part of Franklin Boulevard, south of Elk Grove.
-The victim was pronounced deceased the next day at a local hospital, authorities announced on Oct.
-30.
+A Sacramento County sheriff’s deputy accidentally struck a pedestrian with his or her patrol car on a rural part of Franklin Boulevard, south of Elk Grove, on Oct.
+28. The victim was pronounced deceased the next day at a local hospital.

 Sheriff’s spokesperson Rod Grassmann reported that two witnesses saw the victim standing with his back turned to oncoming traffic while he was in the middle of the road.